delta-exchange/slate/source/includes/_websocket_api.md

 ## announcements
+This channel will be deprecated on 28 February 2026.
+Please use the system_status channel for all maintenance-related updates.

 This channel provides updates on system wide announcements like scheduled maintenance, maintenance started etc. No need to pass any symbols while subscribing to this channel.
 Below are types and examples of messages sent for more details:
 1. "event": "maintenance_scheduled" is sent when maintenance is scheduled.
 This is around 6 to 24 hours before the actual maintenance.
 Contains estimated start and finish time for maintenance.
 2. "event": "maintenance_started" is sent when maintenance actually starts and markets are disrupted.
 Contains estimated finish time for maintenance.